How to Calibrate Photone

 Your reference should be trustworthy (accurate), stable (precise), and provide readings in either lux, foot-candle, or PAR/PPFD.
 Good references include high-quality meters, trustworthy light manufacturer measurements, or Photone on another calibrated device.
 We recommend to use a bright reference as light meters are less accurate when measuring lower light levels.

 Please always mind to select the correct unit of measurement within the calibration steps and to keep your setup (distance, lighting, reflections, ...) stable to not alter the results.

 Beware of Cheap Light Meters

-We tested many different light meters in the mid and low price segment ranging from $20 to $150.
+We tested many different light meters in the mid and low price segments ranging from $20 to $150.
 As expected, these devices showed a slight deviation of about ±10% from each other when measuring natural light.
 But when tested under grow lights, we found that the meters deviated with their readings up to ±100%.
 This means that some meters displayed double (or half) the amount of others in the same environment!
-For these scenarios it’s best to rely on a light specification or footprint chart.
+For these scenarios, it’s best to rely on a light specification or footprint chart.

 What About a Diffuser?

-Your device may or may not require a diffuser to perform a proper calibration and usage.
-Our iOS app generally requires a diffuser, while the Android app does not.
-In any case, the app will tell you on the main screen and within the calibration if a diffuser shall be mounted or not.
+Your device may or may not require a diffuser to perform proper calibration and usage.
+If you need a diffuser or not depends on your device.
+The app will tell you on the main screen and within the calibration if a diffuser should be mounted or not.
 Please note this information carefully.